FStarLang/fstar-vscode-assistant/README.md

 ![Screenshot](resources/screenshot.png)

-The screenshot shows two buffers in various states of checking:
+The screenshot shows two documents in various states of checking:

-1. In progress: On the left, a prefix of the buffer has an hourglass in the gutter.
+1. In progress: On the left, a prefix of the document has an hourglass in the gutter.
 These lines are currently being checked by F*.

 2. Scheduled: The next few lines are marked with "..." in the gutter.
 These lines are scheduled to be checked by F* after the in-progress lines are finished, if they finish successfully.
+In this case, the user has asked to check the document until the last line marked with "...".
+F* will check the document up to the definition that encloses the last line that the user requested.

-3. Fully checked: On the right, a prefix of the buffer has a green dashed line in the gutter.
+3. Fully checked: On the right, a prefix of the document has a green dashed line in the gutter.
 These lines have been fully verified.

 4. Light checked: On the right, the next few lines have a blue dashed line in the gutter.
 These lines